Events / Info / Philanthropy Asia Summit 2026

 Good health does not begin at birth.
 Drawing on the Growing Up in Singapore Towards healthy Outcomes (GUSTO) study, this keynote makes the case for investing earlier, and further back in the family, to give every child the conditions they need to thrive.

-• Dr Yap Seng Chong Dean, NUS Yong Loo Lin School of Medicine
+• Prof Yap Seng Chong Dean, Yong Loo Lin School of Medicine, National University of Singapore

 11:15 - 11:45 Level 4, Roselle-Simpor Ballroom